districtr/districtr/docs/06charts/demographicstable.md

 - `AgeHistogramTable`, makes space all possibly districts in the editor, even if there's many dozens and it takes up space.
 This is pronounced when Histograms are used.
-- `AgeHistogramTable` does not create an overall area age breakdown like `RacialBalanceTable`.
+- `AgeHistogramTable` does not create an overall area age breakdown for the whole population like `RacialBalanceTable`.
 This may require more involved programming.

 # #